 Exposure to the Russian Internet Research Agency Foreign Influence Campaign on Twitter in the 2016 US Election and its Relationship to Attitudes and Voting Behavior

-(with Tom Paskhalis, Jan Zilinsky, Richard Bonneau, Jonathan Nagler, and Joshua Tucker)
+(with Tom Paskhalis, Jan Zilinsky, Richard Bonneau, Jonathan Nagler & Joshua Tucker)

 Does International Terrorism affect Public Attitudes toward Refugees?
 Evidence from a Large-scale Natural Experiment